 In the absence of improvement with bag-mask ventilation, endotracheal tube insertion and ventilation are indicated.
-Other potential indications for endotracheal intubation in the newborn include (1) concomitant need for chest compressions, (2) administration of endotracheal medications, (3) known or suspected congenital diaphragmatic hernia (to avoid inflating stomach/bowel situated in the chest), and (4) extremely low birth weight (<1000 grams).7
+Other potential indications for endotracheal intubation in the newborn include (1) concomitant need for chest compressions, (2) administration of endotracheal medications, and (3) known or suspected congenital diaphragmatic hernia (to avoid inflating stomach/bowel situated in the chest).